agata-sm/CRISPR-pooled-RSL/README.md

 # CRISPR-pooled-RSL
 Pipeline for processing data from pooled CRISPR screens with RSL barcodes.

-## Instructions for training

-**24 February 2023**

-Please check file training-24ii2023.md

-**3 February 2023**

-Please check file training-2ii2023.md

 ## About

 This pipeline performs two types of analyses of pooled CRISPR screens:

-(1) based on all reads, using MAGeCK workflow for Robust Rank Aggregation (RRA);
+(1) based on total read counts per guide, using MAGeCK workflow for Robust Rank Aggregation (RRA);

-(2) based on RSL counts, using custom processing scripts and MAGeCK workflow for GSEA to select enriched / depleted guides.
+(2) based on RSL counts, using custom processing scripts and MAGeCK workflow for pathway analysis2 to select enriched / depleted guides.

 The results of (1) and (2) are used in Gene Set Enrichment Analysis (GSEA) to produce functional annotation.